Ogaden War: Somali strategy

-Under the leadership of General Mohammad Ali Samatar, Irro and other senior Somali military officials were tasked in 1977 with formulating a national strategy in preparation for the war against Ethiopia.
+Under the leadership of General Mohammad Ali Samatar, Irro and other senior Somali military officials were tasked in 1977 with formulating a national strategy in preparation for the war against Ethiopia to assist the Western Somali Liberation Front.
+President Barre believed a Somali military intervention would allow the WSLF to press home their advantage and achieve total victory.
 This was part of a broader effort to unite all of the Somali-inhabited territories in the Horn region into a Greater Somalia (Soomaaliweyn).

 A distinguished graduate of the Soviet Frunze Military Academy, Samatar oversaw Somalia's military strategy.
 During the Ogaden War, Samatar was the Commander-in-Chief of the Somali Armed Forces.
 He and his frontline deputies faced off against their mentor and former Frunze alumnus, General Vasily Petrov, assigned by the USSR to advise the Ethiopian Army.
 A further 15,000 Cuban troops, led by General Arnaldo Ochoa, also supported Ethiopia.
 General Samatar was assisted in the offensive by several field commanders, most of whom were also Frunze graduates: